ntotten/ntotten.github.io/_posts/2014-02-24-deploying-static-content-to-azure-storage-with-vso.md

 In order to use this script for continuous integration simply add it to your source repo and edit your Build Definition to use the script as shown below.

 [![Build Definition](/images/2014/02/builddefinition.png)](/images/2014/02/builddefinition.png)

+That should be it.
+Now when your build runs your scripts will be deployed to blob storage.